Cereal coffee

 A cereal coffee (also known as grain coffee, roasted grain drink or roasted grain beverage) is a hot drink made from one or more cereal grains roasted and commercially processed into crystal or powder form to be reconstituted later in hot water.
 The product is often marketed as a caffeine-free alternative to coffee and tea, or in other cases where those drinks are scarce or expensive.

 Several well-known cereal coffee brands are Nestlé Caro, Postum, and Inka.
 Other brands can be found at health food stores and at some grocery stores.
-Some common ingredients include toasted barley, malted barley, rye, chicory, molasses, and beet root.
+Some common ingredients include toasted barley, malted barley, rye, chicory, molasses, brown rice, chickpeas, sorghum, and beet root.

 Use

+Poland

+Grain coffee came to Poland from Prussia (at the end of the 18th century), but since then little has changed in the production of this drink.
+Just like in the past, it is made from roasted rye grains, wheat (including spelt from organic farming) or barley, and sometimes also from dandelion root, sugar beet, or chicory.
+In some regions, coffee substitutes are prepared from fenugreek or lupine seeds.
+Less popular additions are figs or acorns.
+The first grain coffee factory in Poland was established on the initiative of Ferdynand Bohm in 1818 in Włocławek.
+It produced coffee from roasted grain with the addition of chicory.
+This plant was first imported from the Netherlands, but soon afterwards its own cultivation began on the outskirts of Włocławek.
+Initially, grain coffee was drunk only in Greater Poland and Silesia by the poorest social classes.
+Over time, especially during both world wars, it appeared on all tables.